jose-claro/alf-tengine-excel/README.md

 ---

-## Defining an XML Folder Rule in Alfresco Share
+## Defining a Folder Rule for Excel files in Alfresco Share

-To automatically extract metadata from XML files uploaded to a specific folder, set up a folder rule in Alfresco Share:
+To automatically extract metadata from Excel files uploaded to a specific folder, set up a folder rule in Alfresco Share:

 1. Open [http://localhost:8080/share/](http://localhost:8080/share/) in your browser.
 2. Navigate to the desired folder.